 - Do it only for the release and remove the dependency for the next SNAPSHOT.

-Some packages may use the conditional bundle install in their install.xml (TODO: add link to conditional bundle installation documentation https://jira.nuxeo.com/browse/NXP-19789).
+Some packages may use the conditional bundle install in their install.xml, see scripting command instructions.
 When a package is being installed together with one of the packages referenced in his install.xml, those must be installed in the right order to avoid incomplete installation.
-Similarly, if a package is installed before one of the packages referenced in his install.xml, it must be reinstalled when one of the referenced package is installed.
+Similarly, if a package is installed before one of the packages referenced in his install.xml, it must be reinstalled when one of the referenced packages is installed.

 This is the purpose of the optional dependencies.
-An optional dependency will never be required, but will always be installed before its dependant package.
+An optional dependency will never be required, but will always be installed before its dependent package.

 In the above example, if you try to install